Audiology Clinic Answering Service

 Questions about device options, batteries, charging, cleaning, warranty, earmolds, lost devices, fit problems, feedback, and follow-up adjustments.

-Outcome: Document device context and route toward repair, fitting, or clinician review.
+Outcome: Document device context and move the caller toward repair, fitting, or clinician review.

 Tinnitus and balance questions